HeardLibrary/workshops/Gists/gist.md

 * What is Github?
 * What are Github Gists and what are they good for?
 * Hands-on Activities
-   *Set up Github account and go to Gist section *Create a to-do list
+ ..*Set up Github account and go to Gist section ..**Create a to-do list
    *Download a CSV file and create a searchable spreadsheet *Import a Geo Json file
    *Create a Graphgist